NIPS25-16372/NIPS25_16372_BiSSL/README.md

 # BiSSL: Enhancing the Alignment Between Self-Supervised Pre-Training and Downstream Fine-Tuning via Bilevel Optimization
 This repository contains the pytorch-implementation accompanying the paper on BiSSL (submitted to NeurIPS 2025).
-The codebase supports both classification and object detection tasks along the SimCLR and BYOL pretext tasks, and is verified for single-node multi-GPU setups using PyTorch 2.1.2.
+The codebase supports both classification and object detection tasks along the SimCLR and BYOL pretext tasks, and is verified for single-node multi-GPU setups using Python 3.10.12, PyTorch 2.1.2, Torchvision 0.16.2, Timm 1.0.15 and Ray 2.9.2.
 ![](figs/bissl_pipeline.png)

 ---